 Synthetically speaking the easiest way to make nicotine is a combination of S-nicotine and R-nicotine.
 But this would have to be formulated into S-nicotine to replicate the natural type.
 Or would only yield a 50% nicotine mg level (a current 10ml bottle would be equivalent to a 5ml bottle of the combined S-R nicotine blend).

 Creating nicotine in a lab requires getting the raw materials then creating the compound.
 That means it’s more expensive and takes longer – two big reasons why it’s not being used commercially in the same way as natural nicotine.
 Some reports claim that it’s 13 times more expensive to make synthetic nicotine.

 There are around 14 eliquid brands using synthetic nicotine and Generation Labs has a patent on its Tobacco Free Nicotine, TFN brand.

-What it Means for Vapers
+What Synthetic Nicotine Means for Vapers

-What e liquid and vaping lobbyists have been looking for is a way round the FDA rules.
+What e liquid and vaping lobbyists have been looking for is a way around the FDA rules.
 Many in the industry deem the new regulations unfair and a deliberate attack on vaping in favour of the money-wielding tobacco corporations and pharmaceutical companies that profit from the sales of quit aids.

 But in January the FDA announced on its website that synthetic nicotine wouldn’t necessarily be subject to the same regulations as nicotine:

-“It’s possible that a disposable, closed system device that contains an e-liquid with truly zero nicotine (or synthetic nicotine) would not be regulated by the FDA as a tobacco product, if it is not intended or reasonably be expected to be used in such a fashion.”
+“It’s possible that a disposable, closed system device that contains an e-liquid with truly zero nicotine (or synthetic nicotine) would not be regulated by the FDA as a tobacco product if it is not intended or reasonably be expected to be used in such a fashion.”

 It seems positive.
 Although the FDA also stated that each situation would be viewed on a case by case basis.
 Back door shut, just not bolted.
 Yet.